myersm0/SymbolicApproximators.jl/README.md

 Note that the first one, PAA, is actually a continuous rather than a symbolic representation, but we include it in the package because all the SAX variants depend on it.

 Coming soon there will be additional functionality such as:
-- rolling window/segment functions to enable operations on streaming data
 - other functions depending on algorithm, such as numerosity reduction and permutation entropy

 ## Installation